HD 129116: Star system

 This is a young stellar system, belonging to the Upper Centaurus–Lupus subgroup of the Scorpius–Centaurus association, the nearest OB association to the Sun.
 This is an association of stars with common origin and movement.
 The region inside Upper Centaurus–Lupus where b Centauri is located seems to have a uniform age of 15 million years, which is therefore the age of this system (with an uncertainty of about 2 million years).
 From its stellar parallax measured by the Gaia spacecraft, b Centauri is located at a distance of 325 light years (100 parsecs).
 It has been noted that the secondary star may interfere with the parallax measurements, so this distance value may not be completely accurate.
 In any case, b Centauri seems to be located on the closer side of the Scorpius–Centaurus association, as seen from Earth, which is also indicated by its higher proper motion compared to the mean of the association.

-The primary star, b Centauri A, is a B-type main-sequence star with a stellar classification of B3V, which indicates it is engaged in core hydrogen fusion to generate energy.
+The primary star is a B-type main-sequence star with a stellar classification of B3V, which indicates it is engaged in core hydrogen fusion to generate energy.
 The object has been used as a "standard star" in several photometric systems, and it appears to be non-variable.
 It has a high rate of spin, showing a projected rotational velocity of 129 km/s.
 The star has 5 to 6 times the mass of the Sun and 2.9 times the Sun's radius.
 It is radiating 637 times the luminosity of the Sun from its photosphere at an effective temperature of 18,445 K.